Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 #### Preparation and migration
 1. Prepare to send data to [Stream Analytics Input](#connectors) in the applications that are the source of data using the test environment.
 2. Use the test environment to prepare the applications that use the data of Sink of the data to connect to [Output of Stream Analytics](#connectors) and run the service.
 3. Deploy and set up Input and Output resources and Stream Analytics in Azure.
+If you have lookup tables for Storm jobs, create Azure Blob Storage or SQL Database as well.
-4. Set Input and Output, and migrate Storm Topologies to Stream Analytics jobs.
+4. Set Input and Output, data store for lookup table and migrate Storm Topologies to Stream Analytics jobs.
 5. Use the test environment to send data from the application to test a series of streaming processes.
 6. Adjust configurations and applications to ensure that the sequence of processes works without problems in terms of business and system requirements.